istio/test-infra/mungegithub/README.md

  ## FAQ

-* Why my PR hasn't been retest
+* Why my PR hasn't been re-tested/merged
    - Four kinds of labels
    - No "do-not-merge" label
    - All required checks pass
    - Maybe another PR is being retested, yours are waiting in the queue
+    - You can find it out in [Submit Queue front-end](https://github.com/istio/test-infra/blob/master/mungegithub/deployment/README.md#host-submit-queue)

 * Why does my `/lgtm`, adds both "lgtm" and "approved" labels
    - If you are a valid approvor, your `/lgtm` implies `/approve`